 2008: For the year, S&P 500 falls 38.49 percent, its worst yearly percentage loss.
 In September 2008, Lehman Brothers collapsed as the financial crisis spread.

 March 9, 2009: S&P 500 closes at 676.53, its closing low after the onset of the 2008 financial crisis and the Lehman Brothers' bankruptcy.

-August 20, 2012: Apple (AAPL.O) becomes the biggest U.S. company and takes over as market capitalization leader in the S&P 500, pushing Exxon Mobil (XOM.N) into the No. 2 spot.
-Since then, Exxon and Apple have gone back and forth between the two spots, but Apple is currently No. 1 with a market cap of about $416 billion.
-Exxon has a market cap of $404 billion.
+Aug.
+20, 2012: Apple becomes the biggest U.S. company and takes over as the market capitalization leader in the S&P 500, pushing Exxon Mobil into the No. 2 spot.
+Since then, Exxon and Apple have gone back and forth between the two spots, but Apple is currently No. 1 with a market cap of about $404 billion.
+Exxon's market cap is at $396 billion.